erreinoso/Rick-and-Morty-characters-website-functional-component/README.md

 We can visualize a list of characters and we can also filter by character name, specie (human or alien) and select the character we click on a new route.
 In addition, through localStorage we can save our data in the browser.

 Note: This project is done using hooks.
-You could find it with class components in [@this repo](https://github.com/erreinoso/Rick-and-Morty-characters-website-class-component).
+You could find it with class components in [this repo](https://github.com/erreinoso/Rick-and-Morty-characters-website-class-component).

 ## Final Project - REACT ⚛️